Lightning-Universe/lightning-bolts/docs/source/classic_ml.rst

 estimate the regression coefficients $\beta$ that minimizes the mean squared error between the predicted and true target values.

+We formulate the linear regression model as a single-layer neural network.
+By default, we include only one neuron in the output layer although you can specify any number.

+Add either L1 or L2 regularization, or both, by specifying the regularization strength (default 0).

 .. code-block:: python

     from pl_bolts.models.regression import LinearRegression